 With this continuous visibility, you can quickly identify areas of disproportionate risk, making it easier than ever to get the most out of your security investments.
 By gaining this much-needed context into your security performance, you can allocate your limited time and resources to the areas where you can achieve the greatest security performance impact — empowering you to put the necessary controls in place to ensure you’re meeting what your organization deems to be an acceptable risk threshold.

-Here, real-time data is critical to your ability to quantify the impact and effectiveness of your security investments.
+Here, real-time data is critical to your ability to quantify the impact and effectiveness of your security investments and cyber risk strategy.
 As BitSight Security Ratings are updated on a daily basis, you can ensure you always have the latest information at your fingertips when evaluating how your security performance is changing over time across a variety of different risk vectors.

 The other big piece of the puzzle at this stage is being able to report on results to various stakeholders — such as board members — in a language that makes sense to the business.
 In your reports, it’s critical that you put technical concepts in context for non-technical individuals.
 Reports that provide numbers without these types of insights are more likely to be overlooked, especially if the reader doesn’t have the skills or knowledge to draw conclusions from the data.